Bumitama Agri Ltd

 -

-The company reports that it has a grievance procedure which also addresses land conflicts.
-No separate process is provided and limited details are provided.
+The company reports that it has a grievance procedure that addresses land conflicts.
+However, no separate process is provided.

 -